 • 200 full time operations phase jobs for 10 years

 • 525 indirect jobs

 • Direct salaries of approximately $10 million per year

-CFI is an equal opportunity employer and is implementing a Gender Equity and Diversity Program, as well as training and apprenticeship programs.
+CFI is an equal opportunity employer and has implemented a Gender Equity and Diversity Program, as well as training and apprenticeship programs.

 CFI is committed to local employment, to maximize local benefits, both through direct employment and training the local workforce.

 It is possible that the life of the mine could be significantly longer than 10 years, resulting in longer operational jobs – direct and indirect.

 CFI is committed to treating our employees with respect and dignity, and to encouraging, measuring, and regarding exceptional performance.
 We commit to providing adequate worker training along with a safe and healthy environment in which all employees have opportunities to accomplish their full potential.